 The bone that is inserted can come from a bone bank, or it could be a graft – a piece of bone taken from another part of the patient’s body.
 Bone grafts are usually taken from the pelvis or hip bone.
 If a graft is needed for spinal fusion, it requires a different surgical operation to make an incision for the bone graft.

 Columbus Spinal Fusion Lawyer Near Me 614-545-3930

 Injuries Requiring Spinal Fusion

 Various conditions of the spine may need to be treated with vertebral fusion.
 However, doctors do not easily recommend this procedure.
-They would consider it only when the injury is serious and the patient is experiencing severe pain or disability.
-Injuries that may lead to this include:
+They would consider it only when the injury is serious, and the patient is experiencing severe pain or disability.
+Injuries that may necessitate spinal fusion include: